OSPAR Network of Marine Protected Areas

 Reporting of MPAs

-MPAs selected by Contracting Parties as components of the OSPAR network can be reported using the OSPAR nomination database (Latest version: July 2008).
-Completed versions of the database should be sent to the OSPAR Secretariat and to the lead country, Germany (Ms Kerstin Kroeger - mailto:firstname.lastname@example.org).
+MPAs selected by Contracting Parties as components of the OSPAR network can be reported using the OSPAR nomination form.
+Completed versions of the form should be sent to the OSPAR Secretariat and to the lead countries, Germany (Ms Kerstin Huebner -firstname.lastname@example.org) and France (email@example.com).
 Contracting Parties should also complete the implementation reporting format for Recommendation 2003/3 when they submit reports of selected MPAs or develop management plans or management measures for sites within the network.
-It is recommended that any proposals for MPAs in areas outside national jurisdiction should be submitted in the first instance in paper format using the following nomination proforma (English version) (French Version).
+Any proposals for MPAs in areas within or outside national jurisdiction should be submitted in the first instance in paper format using the following nomination proforma (English version) (French Version).